italia/iam-proxy-italia/README-Python-Dev.md

 The following steps instruct on how to create a new image with the new required python dependency.
 This new image will be the base of the updated container.

-1. Stop the container `satosa-saml2spid` with the command `docker stop satosa-saml2spid`.
+1. Stop the container `iam-proxy-italia` with the command `docker stop iam-proxy-italia`.
 2. Create a new folder.
 3. Inside the new folder, create a Dockerfile with the following content, replacing `new_package_name` with the target package:

-        FROM ghcr.io/italia/satosa-saml2spid:latest
+        FROM ghcr.io/italia/iam-proxy-italia:latest
         RUN source /.venv/bin/activate && pip3 install new_package_name

-4. Build the new image: `docker build . -t satosa-saml2spid`.
+4. Build the new image: `docker build . -t iam-proxy-italia`.
-5. Modify docker-compose.yml to replace the old image reference with `satosa-saml2spid`.
+5. Modify docker-compose.yml to replace the old image reference with `iam-proxy-italia`.
 6. Re-run `docker compose up`.

 **NOTE:** if the image is already built locally, you can simply update the existing Dockerfile instead of creating a new one from scratch.

 ## Step 5 (Optional): Insert a breakpoint to check that your setting is working as intended

-1. Stop the container `docker stop satosa-saml2spid`.
+1. Stop the container `docker stop iam-proxy-italia`.
 2. Add the line `breakpoint()` to a file of that package eudi-wallet-it-python that requires investigation.
-3. Start the container `docker start satosa-saml2spid`.
+3. Start the container `docker start iam-proxy-italia`.

 If everything worked as intended, the program execution should stop at the given `breakpoint()`.
-To further investigate the state of the program at the time it was stopped, you can use the command `docker attach statosa-saml2spid` in a new terminal.
+To further investigate the state of the program at the time it was stopped, you can use the command `docker attach iam-proxy-italia` in a new terminal.